-This is the Final Report from the Joint SO/AC New gTLD Applicant Support Working Group, submitted for consideration by the ICANN Board of Directors and the wider community.
+This is the Milestone Report from the Joint SO/AC New gTLD Applicant Support Working Group, submitted for consideration by the ICANN Board of Directors and the wider community.
+The Working Group has met its initial goals and milestones and is reporting on those in this report.
+As part of this report a series of additional work items are discussed with the view that the chartering organizations update the charter of the working group so that it can continue the work.

+This is a Final Draft Candidate.

 Table of Contents